 Mile 12: Finishing

 On the 12th mile I couldn’t believe my eyes.
-We were out of danger from being swept up, but I was still trying to run as much as I could.
-We could see Spaceship Earth and the Epcot parking lot where the finish line awaited.
+We were out of danger from being swept, but I was still trying to run as much as I could.
+Spaceship Earth, large as it is, wasn’t large enough yet.

 As we approached the final water station, I caught up to fellow DisDad Travis, who had started the race with me 12 miles ago.
 He hadn’t stopped as often as I did, and had passed me while I was getting one of my character pics.
 His leg was bothering him to the point where he could only walk, but he was still going.

 The last full mile of course took us into Epcot.
 I again felt that Magic of running through a Disney Park.
 I tried to channel that energy and run some more.
 It was a little weird that by this time the park was open and guests were milling about, enjoying themselves and making their way toward attractions while we were going by.